kanety/logical_query_parser/README.md

 ```
 parser = LogicalQueryParser.new
-parser.parse('("a a" AND -"b b") OR (c AND -d)')
+parser.parse('("a a" AND NOT "b b") OR (c AND -d)')
 ```

 ### Supported operators

-You can parse a query string with following operators:

-* AND / and: represents an AND logic.
+* AND / and / &: represents an AND logic.
-* OR / or: represents an OR logic.
+* OR / or / |: represents an OR logic.
-* \-: represents a NOT logic.
-This should precede to a word.
+* NOT / \-: represents a NOT logic.
+This should precede to a word or a parenthesis.
 * (: represents beginning of a nested expression.
 * ): represents end of a nested expression.
 * ": represents beginning or end of a quoted word.